OmSerenity/Linux_Server/README.md

 sudo apt-get install finger
 sudo apt autoremove
 ```
-Select "yes" after upgrade, then  A new version of /boot/grub/menu.lst is available, but the version   │
-    │ installed currently has been locally modified.                       │
-    │                                                                      │
-    │ What would you like to do about menu.lst?                            │
-    │                                                                      │
-    │      install the package maintainer's version

-    I pressed enter to select the package maintainer's version and got the message
+Select "yes" after upgrade, then I pressed enter to select the package maintainer's version and got the message
 "Now your virtual machine's packages are all installed and updated.""

 I also got this message "The following package was automatically installed and is no longer required:
   snap-confine
-Use 'sudo apt autoremove' to remove it.""
+Use 'sudo apt autoremove' to remove it."

  I used that command and  it was removed.

 ##4.
 Add a new user called *grader* and give grader sudo permissions: